crt25/collimator/docs/python/python.md

 ## G-AST converter

 The G-AST converter is based on the ANTLR grammar.
-Specific information is giving in a `backend/src/ast/converters/python/README.md`.
+Specific information is given in `backend/src/ast/converters/python/README.md`.

 ## Auto-Installing a Modified Version of `otter-grader`